Tag

 On lower-end machines, you can run the installation in Efficient mode to make the best use of the limited resources, while on newer ones you can use the Fashion mode to turn up the bling.
 The amount of customizations in DDE are quite diverse and extend from the main desktop area to the notification management.

 The other custom Deepin app that deserves a special mention is the App Store.
-It makes it fairly easy to discover and install news apps, which will be appreciated by new users not familiar to the Linux app ecosystem.
+It makes it fairly easy to discover and install apps, which will be appreciated by new users not familiar to the Linux app ecosystem.
 Also, listed besides the usual categories of apps is the Uninstall section that can help you get rid of any installed apps using a more familiar parlance.

 Best Ubuntu distro